FrancoisPrigent/call-me-back/README.md

 ## Get started
 Build the docker image: `docker build . -t hello-callback`

-Run the container: `docker container run --name hello-callback-app hello-callback`

-Enter in the container in interactive mode: `docker container exec -it hello-callback-app sh`
+Enter in the container in interactive mode: `docker container run -it --name hello-callback-app hello-callback sh`

 Then register a company: `npm run register-company COMPANY_NAME`